← Back to projects

 PropertyDetail

-Single IndexOne OpenSearch domain, one index, one embedding pipeline — no per-pipeline infrastructure duplication
+Single IndexOne OpenSearch domain, one index, one embedding pipeline.
+No per-pipeline infrastructure duplication

 Logical PartitionsNamespace term filter on every kNN query isolates IRP, SCRM, CONMON documents